scalexm/scalexm.github.io/_posts/2024-10-13-single-index-model.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Fundamentally, the CAPM is just a solution to the Mean Variance Optimization problem introduced by Markowitz, when the market is in a specific equilibrium.
-MVO really only relates to *expectations* of returns rather than their dynamics, and as such the original CAPM formulation is also given in terms of expectations:
+MVO really only relates to *expectations* of returns rather than their dynamics, and as such the CAPM formulation is also given in terms of
+expectations:

 $$
 \begin{equation}